trangel/machine_learning/tracking-purchases/README.md

 `python src/anomaly_detection.py`

+By default the input/output file names are: "batch\log.json", "stream\_log.json" and "flagged\_purchases.json".
+Note that input files are always in directory "input\_log" and output files are in "output\_log".

-You can define the names of input/output files as:
+You can define the names of input/output files:

 `python src/anomaly\_detection.py -i1 <batch_log_fname> -i2 <stream_log_fname> -o <output_fname>`

-Note that input files are always in directory "input\_log" and output files are in "output\_log".